-KVC Kansas is dedicated to strengthening children and families.
-We’re one of the lead nonprofits providing preventative and foster care services on behalf of the Kansas Department for Children and Families.
+KVC Kansas is a team of social workers, therapists, family support workers and other child welfare and behavioral health professionals who are passionate about strengthening children and families.
+We’re one of two lead nonprofits providing preventative child welfare and foster care services on behalf of the Kansas Department for Children and Families (DCF).

-Earlier this year, we shared an article called “Too Many Children in Foster Care: KVC Kansas Shares Challenges and Solutions.”
-This article contains an infographic that explains major changes that have happened over the last five years, and how we can work to address several challenges.
+Last year, we shared an article called “Too Many Children in Foster Care: KVC Kansas Shares Challenges and Solutions.”
+The article contains an infographic that explains major changes that have happened over the last five years, and how we can work to address several challenges.

 Additional Articles from KVC: